YOUR EMINENT DOMAIN ATTORNEYS

-Trusted Eminent Domain Attorneys in Tennessee
+Trusted Eminent Domain Attorneys In Tennessee

 Eminent domain is the power of federal, state, or local government to acquire privately-owned land and convert it for public use, such as roads, highways, transportation facilities, schools, public buildings, and sewage systems.
 However, the government can only exercise this authority by providing just compensation.